CoolWP/wp-drag-me/README.md

 ## Intro

-This is a WordPress CAPTCHA plugin.
+This is a WordPress CAPTCHA plugin, little,simple,nice, whatever.

 ## Screenshot